-Our offices of IT, Disability Support Services (DSS), and the Office of Equal Opportunity have worked with campus units for many years to make IT accessible to our campus community.
+Our offices of IT, Student Accommodations and Support Services, and the Office of Equal Opportunity have worked with campus units for many years to make IT accessible to our campus community.
 However, now our commitment has been more formally stated with the Accessible Technology policy.

 Admitted and prospective students, employees, applicants, and countless other visitors access EWU’s websites using a wide variety of technologies.
 In order to promote EWU’s mission of continuing to improve access, web content should be accessible to all members of our diverse audience.
 Accessible web content should be developed in accordance with the following guidelines and standards:

-The Web Content Accessibility Guidelines (WCAG) 2.0 developed by the World Wide Web Consortium (W3C), which covers a wide range of recommendations for making web content more accessible.
-The guidelines suggestions accessibility methods for a wide range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, and photosensitivity.
+The Web Content Accessibility Guidelines (WCAG) 2.0, developed by the World Wide Web Consortium (W3C), provide recommendations for making web content more accessible.
+The guidelines suggest accessibility methods for a wide range of people with disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, and photosensitivity.

 Disability Resources at EWU

-- If you are an enrolled or prospective student, please see: EWU Disability Resources for Students
+- If you are an enrolled or prospective student, please see Student Accommodations and Support Services.

-- If you want to file a complaint because you were denied access, please contact: Director of Equal Opportunity and Affirmative Action, Kim Davis at email@example.com
+- If you want to file a complaint because you were denied access, please contact the ADA Coordinator at email@example.com.

 - If you have questions or concerns regarding Accessible Technology, please contact the Accessible Technology Coordinator at firstname.lastname@example.org.